jasonbxu/excel/README.md

 # excel
-Some useful VBA macros for formatting in excel
+Some useful VBA macros for formatting in excel or formulas that could be handy